QuteBits/csgo-making-skins-guide/README.md

 Here's the list of main design guidelines I gathered from all the sources I've read and watched:

 - what **TO CONSIDER**:
-    - for starters **use just Custom Paint or Gunsmith** finishes for your skins (imagine it like this: custom paint = "the way you see your design on the screen", gunsmith = "the way you would see your design printed on metal").
+    - for starters **use just Custom Paint or Gunsmith** finishes for your skins (imagine it like this: custom paint = "make the weapon look close to how you see your design in Photoshop", gunsmith = "the way you would see your design printed on metal").
 All the mumbo-jumbo with other finish types will potentially confuse you immensely plus nobody wants it (plus some other finishes have different definitions of alpha maps or even the whole way the skin is made, so IMHO don't bother)
         - **"Solid Color" or "Anodized" finished types are officially adviced against**
         - **Patina finish has a different type of alpha channel** compared to relatively s1mple ones used for Custom Paint or Gunsmith
         - A **normal map can give the weapon finish an appearance of depth or bumps** without adding more polygons through the use of lighting.
 Normal maps **can be applied to Patina, Custom Paint, and Gunsmith** finish styles only.